A comprehensive guide to the best food in Thailand.

 Little snacks cost even less.
 Fruit shakes usually cost 30 Baht (1 USD) and a single spring roll or meat skewer usually costs 10-20 Baht (0.30-0.60 USD).

-So if you are travelling on a tight budget, eat most of your meals at a street market and you’ll save heaps of money.
+So if you are travelling on a tight budget, eat most of your Thai food at a street market and you’ll save heaps of money.

 BOOK NOW: Join a cooking class in Chiang Mai